COUPLES & FAMILY THERAPY

-John Russell Stanger is a Marriage and Family Therapist Associate, working with individuals, couples and families with diverse backgrounds and issues.
+John Russell Stanger is a Marriage and Family Therapist, working with individuals, couples and families with diverse backgrounds and issues.
 His approach to therapy is warm and collaborative.
 He enjoys creating a supportive environment for you to discover new possibilities for growth and transformation.
-He maintains a private practice with offices in Louisville, KY and Lebanon, KY.

 To his work as a therapist, he brings over a decade of experience working with adolescents outside the therapy room.
 He particularly enjoys helping adolescents with school, family, anxiety, depression, and identity issues.